- Home Improvement

 This is hardly a comprehensive list of every tool you'll need for EVERY situation, of course.
 That list would be a mile long and growing.
 Instead, this list is...a beginners set of sorts.
 The most basic of tools that everyone should have.
 Presented for you...in no particular order.

 Scissors are good for cutting paper, tape, cloth and who knows what else.
-Often times, these are left out of the mix when buying things for a new place.
+People have a tendency to forget these snipping needs out of the mix when buying things for a new place.
+Then, find themselves (ahem) cut...short (get it) when they need them.
 Always have a set around for when those cutting needs arise.
 They're a great tool for almost any cutting endeavor.
 Almost.

 9. A utility knife